 Te Kāinga Marire is the only private native garden sanctuary in New Zealand to be rated as a Garden of International Significance.
 Te Kāinga Marire’s (translated ‘peaceful encampment’) point of difference lies in the natural plant associations that evoke a feeling of the real New Zealand.

 This native plant paradise was developed in 1972 from clay wasteland.
 Keen outdoor adventurers, the owners wanted a bird-friendly garden designed around the ecological groups they had observed in the wild.
 New Zealand native grasses, climbers, herbaceous plants, shrubs and trees have been carefully nurtured around rustic fences, a wetland, a colonial bush hut and cool fern-filled whare.
 Shy tui now regularly fly into the garden to feed.

-This garden features in the BBC series Around the World in 80 Gardens, which first screened in 2008.
+This garden features in the BBC series Around the World in 80 Gardens, which first screened in 2008 and has been awarded a 2021 Taranaki Regional Council Environmental Award for enduring commitment to environmental protection and improvement, and inspiring others to act.